BritishCorpse/nonsusbot/README.md

 ##### Required files

+Each process MUST have a folder called `commands`

 Navigate in to the folder you just created, and create a file called `processInfo.json`.

 In that file you must specify these things.